Teresa Edwards: International career

 After Edwards graduated, she played abroad for nine seasons splitting time between Vicenza- Italy, Nagoya- Japan, Spain (Dorna Godella), and France (Tarbes and Valenciennes).
 During this time, she also continued to appear in international competition.

 After the 1994 season, she stayed in the United States to train for her fourth Olympic appearance at the 1996 Summer Olympics.
 Edwards was selected to take the competitors' oath at the Opening Ceremonies in Atlanta (the opening ceremonies took place on her 32nd birthday).
 She was named the 1996 Sportswoman of the Year (in the team category) by the Women's Sports Foundation.

 She competed for the United States in international competition a total of 19 times.
 Her teams won 14 gold medals.

 In 1984, the USA sent its National team to the 1984 William Jones Cup competition in Taipei, Taiwan, for pre-Olympic practice.
 The team easily beat each of the eight teams they played, winning by an average of just under 50 points per game.
 Edwards averaged 5.5 points per game.

 Edwards is the first female basketball player to have played in five Olympics.
 She is jointly (with Australian Andrew Gaze) the third basketball player to compete at five Olympics along with Puerto Rican Teófilo Cruz and Brazilian Oscar Schmidt.

-She also holds the unique distinction of being the youngest gold medalist in women's basketball (age 20 in 1984) and the oldest gold medalist in women's basketball (age 36 in 2000).
+She also holds the distinction of being the 'youngest gold medalist in women's basketball' (age 20 in 1984) and the oldest gold medalist in women's basketball (age 36 in 2000).

 She made a record fifth Olympic basketball team, earning a fourth gold medal to go with her bronze medal.
 She returned to Europe in 2002.

 Edwards was named to the team representing the US at the 1987 William Jones Cup competition in Taipei, Taiwan.
 The team won all seven games to win the gold medal for the event.
 Edwards led the team in scoring with 23 points against China.
 The USA won the gold medal game by a single point over South Korea, helped by Edwards key free throws with a minute left in the game.
 She was the team's second leading scorer with 12.4 points per game over the seven games, and was named to the all-tournament team.
 In the following year, 1988, Edwards was also named to the Jones Cup team.
 The USA team was not as successful, with a 3–2 record, but that was enough to secure the silver medal.
 She averaged 15.4 points per game to lead her team in scoring.